 All About Diesel Heaters For Your RV

-The cold weather shouldn’t stop you from travelling in your motorhome.
+Cooler weather shouldn’t stop you from travelling in your motorhome.
 New Zealand offers so many beautiful places that look their best under a layer of snow.
-In order to make your journey enjoyable in these conditions you want to make sure that you’ll be cosy and warm enough in your RV.
-Unless you’re happy with the idea of spending your days wrapped up in blankets, whatever level of insulation is offered by the walls of you RV, you will probably have to think about vehicle’s heating system.
+In order to make your journey more enjoyable in these conditions you will want to make sure that you’ll be cosy and warm enough in your RV.
+Unless you’re happy with the idea of spending your days wrapped up in blankets, whatever level of insulation is offered by the walls of you RV, you will probably have to think about a heating system for your motorhome.

 WHAT ARE AIR HEATERS & HOW DO THEY WORK?

 Air for the heater's internal combustion process is drawn from an external intake pipe (usually through the floor) and passed into the heater's combustion chamber.
 It’s mixed with fuel (diesel or LPG) and automatically ignited to heat up the large surface area of a heat-exchanger.
 The combustion exhaust air is kept totally separate from the inside cabin air and blown back outside through an exhaust pipe.
 The heater’s internal blower motor draws cool cabin air past the heat exchanger where it’s heated and then blown back into the cabin again.

 As most RVs use LPG to power cooking and water heating appliances and use diesel to run their engine, it gives you two fuel options to power an air heater.
 Lately, diesel air heaters have become our favourite option.
 Here is the breakdown why.